NickBKeenan/ZLFP10Thermostat/README.md

 * Positive side is crimped with the temperature sensor input of the fan coil unit and a jumper going to Pin 9 of the Arduino.

   On the Arduino:
-  * Pin 0 goes to R0 on the 485Max
+  * Pin 2 goes to R0 on the 485Max
-  * Pin 1 goes to DI on the 485Max
+  * Pin 3 goes to DI on the 485Max
   * Pin 6 goes to the S pin on the DHT22
   * Pin 7 goes to RE on the 485Max
   * Pin 8 goes to DE on the 485Max
   * Pin 9 goes to a crimp with the positive terminal of the capacitor, a jumper, and the temperature probe input to the fan coil unit
-  * Vin goes to the 5V pin from the FCU PCB
+  * Vin goes to the 5V pin and the VCC bus from the FCU PCB
-  * 5V goes to the Vcc bus

   * Ground goes to the ground bus

 Ground bus brings together: